jpulakka/nordpool_diff/README.md

 rate (1/h) of hourly price (EUR/kWh).

 `filter_length` value must be an integer between 2...20, and `filter_type` must be either `triangle`, `rectangle`, `rank` or `interval`.
 They are best explained by examples.

+## Triangle and rectangle

+`filter_type: triangle` `filter_type: rectangle` are linear filters.
+They apply non-causal FIR differentiator[^1] to spot prices, resulting in a predictive sensor that gives positive output when the price of electricity for the current hour is cheaper compared to the next few hours (and negative output in the opposite case).

 For illustrative purposes, the following FIRs have been reflected about the time axis; the first multiplier corresponds to current hour and the next multipliers correspond to upcoming hours.

 Smallest possible `filter_length: 2` creates FIR `[-1, 1]`.
 That is, price for the current hour is subtracted from the price of the next hour.
 In this case `filter_type: rectangle` and `filter_type: triangle` are identical.